 The website did give specifications as to edition size, dimensions, and pricing.
 Each chess piece was an edition of 1000, each one priced at $375.
 The Rook (castle) is the smallest, at 5″ high x 1.75″ wide just as it was the shortest of the original set’s molds.
 The Pawn and the Bishop are both 5.25″ high.
 The Knight and the Queen are both 5.75″high.
 The tallest piece is the King at 6″.
 This height range of between 5″ and 6″ reflects the typical downsizing ratio of approximately 2″ from an original mold, a process explained in more detail in the Upsize Downsize post.

 Because these pieces were not offered as a chess set, no chessboard or carrying case was available.
 There was also no mention of coloring or color options, so if someone did want to assemble a “working set” of 32 pieces they would need to request two differing colorways from Cybis.
 I have never seen any of these for sale and frankly am doubtful that any were actually made and/or sold.

-If anyone has a photo of any of the Hall of Fame chess pieces and would like to contribute the image(s) to this site, please contact me via the About the Cybis Archive page.
+If anyone has a photo of any of the Hall of Fame chess pieces and would like to contribute the image(s) to this site, please contact me via the link below.

 (Answer to spot-the-differences: The queen’s gown is patterned instead of plain; her merlin’s hood has a blue feather instead of being all gold; the knight’s helmet plume is gold instead of being either blue or green; and the decorative element around the bottom of the base is round instead of a quatrefoil.)